betaglot/plantabeta/docs/reference/Route/RouteLine/Overview.md

 # 🔺 <route>RouteLine Overview </route>🔺

-> The path that a Planter follows when filling an Environment.
+> The path that a Planter follows when filling an Eco.

 ## [AroundLine](/reference/Route/RouteLine/AroundLine)